Women's bodies hold within them an incredible organ filled with sexual and creative power.

 Women can use the power of our wombs not just to grow babies but to tune into the creative potential of the Universe and birth great ideas, businesses, projects, art and more.
 The womb is a women's unique connection to a primal source of creativity and can be used for not just procreation but conscious co-creation with nature and spirit.

 Let's honor and celebrate the wonders of the womb and keep our uteruses healthy and loved!

 Kara Maria Ananda

-Join the Women's Healing Arts Teacher Training, a holistic global online program for empowering women's natural health and self-care education and mentoring.
+Join the Womb Cycles, a holistic global online program for empowering women's wellness through menstruation, fertility, hormones and creative energy.